ilyaperepelitsa/CV/README.md

 [VzPI](https://github.com/VzPI) - a set of tools for monitoring pipeline construction in the U.S. It's a part of the repository, can be found here:
 [FERC DOC part](https://github.com/VzPI/FERC_DOC_TRAIL)
 * snew - news (yep, puns) aggregator.
-Started with a few sources, sh
+Started with a few sources, shouldn't really be discuss